 The World Wildlife Foundation has estimated that by the year 2050, the entire planet could be powered by renewable energy should the right choices be made by world governments right now.
 It does seem to be hopeful at the moment since a lot of countries have already shifted towards renewables.

 The European Union has outlined a roadmap on how it plans to achieve this in the next few years as well.
-Europe is on its way to a sustainable future by the number of countries all joining on the renewable power bandwagon.
+Europe is on its way to a sustainable future with a number of countries all joining on the renewable power bandwagon.

 Thank you for taking some time to read this article.
 Feel free to leave your thoughts and comments in the section below.